reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 A derivative of :ref:`use_memo`, the ``use_callback`` hook teturns a `memoized <memoization>`_ callback.
 This is useful when passing callbacks to child elements which check reference equality to prevent unnecessary renders.
-The of the ``memoized_callback`` will only change when the given depdencies do.
+The of ``memoized_callback`` will only change when the given depdencies do.

 .. note::

-    The list of "dependencies" are not passed as arguments to the function ostensibly though, that is what they represent.
+    The list of "dependencies" are not passed as arguments to the function.
+Ostensibly though, that is what they represent.
 Thus any variable referenced by the function must be listed as dependencies.
 We're working on a linter to help enforce this [GH202]_.